Itz-mehanth/MedBot/README.md

 To ask general health-related questions:
 - Select the "Ask Health Query" option.
 - Type in your question (e.g., "What are the symptoms of diabetes?").
-- The chatbot will respond with relevant information retrieved from the LLM models.
+- The chatbot will respond with relevant information retrieved from the trained LLM models.

 ## LLM Finetuning - Parameters Considered: